What terms are used to describe different types of spin on the cue ball, and what is english used for?

 Here are definitions from the online pool glossary:

-reverse english (AKA “hold-up” or “check” english): sidespin where the cue ball slows and has a smaller rebound angle after hitting a rail (i.e., the opposite of “natural” or “running” english).
-The spin is in the direction opposite from the “rolling” direction along the rail during contact.
+reverse english (AKA “hold-up” or “check” english): sidespin where the cue ball slows and has a smaller rebound angle after hitting a cushion (i.e., the opposite of “natural” or “running” english).
+The spin is in the direction opposite from the “rolling” direction along the cushion during contact.

-running english (AKA “natural english“): sidespin that causes the cue ball to speed up after bouncing off a rail, also resulting in a wider (longer) rebound angle.
-The spin is in the direction that results in “rolling” along the rail during contact.
+running english (AKA “natural english“): sidespin that causes the cue ball to speed up after bouncing off a cushion, also resulting in a wider (longer) rebound angle.
+The spin is in the direction that results in “rolling” along the cushion during contact.

 For more information on specific topics, see: